greg-raven/Uncommon-Sense/_posts/2011-12-15-progressives-and-progress.md

 - Greg Raven
 ---

-There is nothing that 'progressives' hate more than actual progress.
+There is nothing that "progressives" hate more than actual progress.